 \paragraph{Training and Evaluation:} The model was trained with Adam (learning rate \(1\times10^{-4}\), weight decay \(4\times10^{-6}\), batch size 1) with a 5-epoch warm-up, and evaluated via 5-fold cross-validation.
 For a fair comparison, all methods used the same loss function, feature embeddings, and hyperparameters.
 Experiments were implemented in PyTorch on a workstation with four Nvidia RTX A4000 GPUs.

 \paragraph{Evaluation Metrics:} Performance was measured using the mean C-index across validation splits.
-For qualitative assessment, Kaplan-Meier curves are used to visualize patient stratification, distinguishing low- and high-risk groups based on survival distributions.
+Additionally, we report the p-value from stratifying patients into high- and low-risk groups as a statistical measure of the model’s discriminative ability.